johnkerl/miller/docs6b/docs/keystroke-savers.md

 If you want the default file format for Miller to be CSV you can simply put ``--csv`` on a line by itself in your ``~/.mlrrc`` file.
 Then instead of ``mlr --csv cat example.csv`` you can just do ``mlr cat example.csv``.
 This is just the default, though, so ``mlr --opprint cat example.csv`` will still use default CSV format for input, and PPRINT (tabular) for output.

-You can read more about this at the :doc:`customization` page.
+You can read more about this at the [Customization](customization.md) page.